Abhilashvish2611/IMBD-Movie-rating/README.md

 # IMBD-Movie-rating
-This is the project on the movie rating.
+This is the data nalysis project using pandas in python on the movie rating.